apache/airflow/CONTRIBUTING.rst

 -   Include tests, either as doctests, unit tests, or both, to your pull request.

-    The airflow repo uses `Travis CI <https://travis-ci.org/apache/airflow>`__ to run the tests and `codecov <https://codecov.io/gh/apache/airflow>`__ to track coverage.
-You can set up both for free on your fork (see `Travis CI Testing Framework <TESTING.rst#travis-ci-testing-framework>`__ usage guidelines).
+    The airflow repo uses `Github Actions <https://help.github.com/en/actions>`__ to run the tests and `codecov <https://codecov.io/gh/apache/airflow>`__ to track coverage.
+You can set up both for free on your fork.
 It will help you make sure you do not break the build with your PR and that you help increase coverage.

 -   `Rebase your fork <http://stackoverflow.com/a/7244456/1110993>`__, squash
     commits, and resolve all conflicts.